jamis/buckblog/_posts/2015-01-15-better-recursive-division-algorithm.md

   A novel variation on a the Recursive Division maze generation algorithm, in which regions are defined by arbitrary clusters of cells instead of rectangular divisions of the grid.
-The algorithm is presented and illustrated, and its benefits over the original algorithm are put forth
+The algorithm is presented and illustrated, and its benefits over the original algorithm are put forth.
+  A demonstration in JavaScript is provided
 ---

 This morning as I was getting ready for the day, I was thinking about the [Recursive Division algorithm](http://weblog.jamisbuck.org/2011/1/12/maze-generation-recursive-division-algorithm).
 (Maze algorithms are on my mind a lot these days.)